Tariq Woolen’s injury has emphasized Seahawks’ improved cornerback depth

 Woolen felt a tweak in his knee while backpedaling during a workout last week before the Seahawks began OTAs (Organized Team Activities).
 A test revealed enough damage for Woolen to have the knee scoped.
 The injury and rehab are not considered serious and the expectation remains that Woolen will be ready for the start of training camp in late July.

-But for the remainder of the offseason — the Seahawks have six OTAs left as well as a mandatory three-day minicamp — Jackson and Brown will work with the starting lineup alongside Witherspoon, who remains somewhat limited because of a hamstring issue.
+But for the remainder of the offseason — the Seahawks have six OTAs left as well as a mandatory three-day minicamp — Jackson and Brown will work with the starting lineup alongside Witherspoon, who remains limited because of a hamstring issue.

 Thursday, when the Seahawks held their third OTA, Jackson lined up as the starting right cornerback — Woolen’s typical spot — during the walk-through portion with Witherspoon on the left side.